Soforce/vlocity-ex-samples/sample-init/Readme.md

-# Configurations to Execute Vlocity-ex Samples
+# Pre-Installations for Vlocity-ex Samples